What’s Really In Your Soap? The Science Behind Natural Bars

 Gentle And Nourishing For Your Skin

-Natural soaps contain nutrients that hydrate, soothe, and repair, and are free from harsh detergents—ideal for sensitive or eczema-prone skin.
+Natural soaps hydrate, soothe, and repair without harsh detergents—great for sensitive or eczema-prone skin.

-AMVital’s Turmeric Soap Bar features plant-based oils and turmeric, providing gentle exfoliation and helping balance skin tone.
-It is also free of harsh chemicals.
+AMVital’s Turmeric Soap Bar features plant-based oils and turmeric for gentle exfoliation and tone balance.

 Eco-Friendly And Sustainable